Asabeneh/30-Days-Of-JavaScript/09_Day/09_day_higher_order_functions.md

 26. Use **_findIndex_** to find the position of the first country containing only six letters in the countries array
 27. Use **_findIndex_** to find the position of **_Norway_** if it doesn't exist in the array you will get -1.
 28. Use **_findIndex_** to find the position of **_Russia_** if it doesn't exist in the array you will get -1.

+### Exercises: Level 2

+1. Find the total price of products by chaining two or more array iterators(eg. arr.map(callback).filter(callback).reduce(callback))
+1. Find the sum of price of products using only reduce reduce(callback))
-29. Declare a function called **_categorizeCountries_** which returns an array of countries which have some common pattern(you find the countries array in this repository as countries.js(eg 'land', 'ia', 'island','stan')).
+1. Declare a function called **_categorizeCountries_** which returns an array of countries which have some common pattern(you find the countries array in this repository as countries.js(eg 'land', 'ia', 'island','stan')).
-30. Create a function which return an array of objects, which is the letter and the number of times the letter use to start with a name of a country.
+1. Create a function which return an array of objects, which is the letter and the number of times the letter use to start with a name of a country.
-31. Declare a **_getFirstTenCountries_** function and return an array of ten countries.
+1. Declare a **_getFirstTenCountries_** function and return an array of ten countries.
 Use different functional programming to work on the countries.js array
-32. Declare a **_getLastTenCountries_** function which which returns the last ten countries in the countries array.
+1. Declare a **_getLastTenCountries_** function which which returns the last ten countries in the countries array.
-33. Find out which _letter_ is used many _times_ as initial for a country name from the countries array (eg. Finland, Fiji, France etc)
+1. Find out which _letter_ is used many _times_ as initial for a country name from the countries array (eg. Finland, Fiji, France etc)

+### Exercises: Level 3

-34. Use the countries information, in the data folder.
+1. Use the countries information, in the data folder.
 Sort countries by name, by capital, by population
-35. \*\*\* Find the 10 most spoken languages:
+1. \*\*\* Find the 10 most spoken languages:

     ````js
     // Your output should look like this